couetilc/rust-book/chp4/notes.md

 Remember, a variable is only dropped when the reference that owns it goes out of scope, not when any borrows go out of scope.
 When you borrow a value as a reference, by default it will be immutable, just like variables.
-Declare a variable as mutable using `mut` and pass it as mutable using `&mut`.
+Declare a variable as mutable using `mut` and pass it as a mutable reference using `&mut`.

 ## Mutable References